 Prepare the cookie dough:

 - Preheat the oven to 340 F (170 C).
 Line a large baking sheet with parchment paper.
 In a large mixing bowl, combine icing sugar, flour, and salt.
 Whisk to mix everything.
 Add the chopped cashew nuts and gradually add the cooking oil until you can form a nice smooth non-sticky dough.
 You may need a bit more oil than what's call for in the recipe.
 The key is to gradually add the oil until you can get a smooth non-sticky dough

 - Pinch off about 10-12 grams of dough and roll them smooth into a round ball.
+These make really small cookie.
+If you want larger size, feel free to make them larger.
 Pick up one halve piece of cashew nut and gently press on top.
 Repeat with the remaining dough and nuts.
 Place them on the baking sheet.
 These cookies do not spread, so you can put them pretty closely together as long as they don't touch each other

 Bake the cookies:

 - Brush the top with some egg wash and bake in the oven, in the middle rack for about 15 minutes or until golden brown.
 If your cookies are bigger, you need to adjust the baking time

 - Let them cool down on the baking tray for 5 minutes and then transfer to a cooling rack to let them cool down completely

 - It is important to let them cool down completely and then store them in a cookie jar or a container with a tight-fitting lid.
 They can be kept for weeks at room temperature